-Landmark bread of Palermo and Catania, Sicilian mafalde are a type of bread spread and loved throughout the island.
+The sicilian clumsy they are the bread symbol of Palermo and Catania, but they are a type of bread spread throughout the island.
 Is, i some way, have become one of the symbols of Sicily of bread.
 Sicilian mafalde are made from hard wheat rheoma, the most produced and most used grain in Sicily, and today rediscovered even in ancient varieties such as perciasacchi, the russello, the bide, the tumminia.

-The preparation of the Sicilian mafalde ( that would have been devised by a baker in the early 20th century, dedicating them to Princess Mafalda of Savoy, daughter of Victor Emmanuel III and Helen of Montenegro) requires the preparation of a biga.
-The biga will rise 16-20 hours, and then you'll have to join it with the rest of the dough.
-And’ made from dried brewer's yeast, that I put in minimal amount, also saw the use of a simple rhyme semola of hard wheat.
+The mafalde would have been designed by a baker in the early twentieth century, dedicating them to Princess Mafalda of Savoy, daughter of Victor Emmanuel III and Helen of Montenegro.
+Their preparation requires the presence of a chariot.
+The biga will rise 16-20 hours, and then you'll have to join it to the rest of the dough.
+Is’ made from dried brewer's yeast, that I put in minimal amount, also saw the use of a simple rhyme semola of hard wheat.
 This sort of pre-dough serves to strengthen the leavening and will then be combined with the second dough, which still contains a small percentage of brewer's yeast.
 Bread forming is key to giving the right shape to the mafalde.
 To make it easier for you, in addition to the small step in the article, I also shot a VIDEO TUTORIAL you can see on my Pinterest profile.

-water and sesame seeds to decorate the mafaldines
+water and sesame seeds to decorate the mafalde

 For the preparation of the biga, knead flour, 26-degree water (use a thermometer for food) and the dried brewer's yeast until it forms a smooth and homogeneous loaf.
 Cover with food film and leave to rise at room temperature for 16-20 hours.

 The following day, planetary all the ingredients for the second dough (except salt) and the bity biga.
 Start kneading at low speed and, mid-dough, add salt until.
 Knead for 15 minutes or until the dough is smooth, homogeal and strung.
-Then transfer the sicilian mafalde dough to the worktop and knead vigorously by hand for 5 minutes.
+Then transfer the dough for the Sicilian mafaldes to the work top and knead vigorously by hand for 5 minutes.

 Get a toast with a rounded shape, cover it with food film and let it rise, at room temperature or in the oven with light on, for 2 hours.
-Divide the dough into 6 90-gram pieces each or 4 140-gram pieces and make cords, as you see in VIDEO TUTORIAL.
-Roll up the snake-shaped cords, smaller at the ends and wider in the center, and bring the last part of the dough cord over the start, as you see in VIDEO TUTORIAL and in the photos.
+Divide the dough into 6 pieces of 90 grams each or 4 pieces of 140 grams and obtain cords, as you see in VIDEO TUTORIAL.
+Roll up the snake-shaped cords, smaller at the ends and wider in the center, and bring back the last part of the dough cord above the initial part, as you see in VIDEO TUTORIAL and in the photos.

 Preheat the oven to 220 degrees static and cook the mafalde for 10 minutes, then lower the oven to 190 degrees and continue cooking for another 15 minutes or until golden brown.
 Cooking times also depend on the size of the sandwiches.
 Remember that the Sicilian mafalda is a bread to eat in the day, while it's still fragrant.
 If you want to consume them the next day, you have to store them in a freezing bag and find them in the oven at 200 degrees for a few minutes.
 Bon appétit!